 Angel investors seem like a secret and elusive club, huddling together and singling out one lucky startup after another, gifting them the chance of developing their business-baby.
-In reality, they’re not so secret, but they are, in many instances, a close network of experienced business-savvy people that often bring more than just deep pockets.
+In reality, they’re not so secret, they are, in many instances, a close network of experienced business-savvy people that often bring more than just deep pockets.
 They are a community of experienced and skilled investors mentoring and supporting the innovation and ingenuity of future businesses.
-Investors are obviously seeking out the winning startups, but the founders are on the lookout for talented investors they can trust just as much.
-It’s hugely important to our economy and society that these great partnerships are forged in the early stages of business, as without them we risk economic growth and technological advances.
+Investors are obviously seeking the winning startups, but the founders are on the lookout for talented investors they can trust just as much.
+It’s hugely important to our economy and society that these great partnerships are forged in the early stages of business, as without them we risk missing out on economic growth and technological advances.

 To view our latest angel investment offer click here.

 Ross Verry is CEO of Syndex and a shareholder.
 The views expressed above are purely his own.
 Please assess and research all your investment.